lncLOOM/LncLOOMv2/README.md

      `mv hg19.fa LncLOOMv2/LncLOOMv2/src/`

      The eCLIP data consists of BigBed files retrieved from [ENCODE](https://www.encodeproject.org/eclip/) in 2019.
+If you choose to run the eCLIP annotation option with Blat, by default your query sequence must have at least 95% similarity to the target genome for a match to be considered.
+This can be adjusted using the --blatID paramater.

      Alternatively, if you have your own data you can update these paths in `for_eclip_annotation.txt` to the full paths to your genome file and eCLIP data.
 For example:
      ```